Drew Carey: Writing

 Carey has routinely written throughout his career.
 He wrote his own material in his early stand-up career before writing sitcoms.
 In 1997, Carey published his autobiography, Dirty Jokes and Beer: Stories of the Unrefined, wherein he shared memories of his early childhood and of his father's death when he was eight.
 He also revealed that he was once molested, had suffered bouts of depression, and had made two suicide attempts by swallowing a large number of sleeping pills.
 The book discusses his college fraternity years while attending Kent State University and his professional career up to that time.
-The book featured large amounts of profanity and, as the title suggests, includes multiple dirty jokes (there is one at the start of each chapter) and references to beer.
-The book was featured on The New York Times bestseller list for three months.
+It was featured on The New York Times bestseller list for three months.

 Photography

 Carey can sometimes be seen on the sidelines of U.S. National Team soccer games as a press photographer.
 His images are sold via wire services under the pseudonym Brooks Parkenridge.
 He was at the 2006 FIFA World Cup in the summer of 2006, for his television show Drew Carey's Sporting Adventures.